KarimChukfeh/tic-tac-react/public/ETour_Whitepaper.md

 ### 1.1 The Problem with Web3 Gaming

 Web3 gaming has a credibility problem.
-The typical pitch—"play games and earn crypto"—has been so thoroughly abused by scams, rugpulls, and unsustainable tokenomics that the phrase itself triggers skepticism.
+The typical pitch: "play games and earn crypto" has been so thoroughly abused by scams, rugpulls, and unsustainable tokenomics that the phrase itself triggers skepticism.
 Players have learned that "earn" usually means "lose money slowly while enriching early adopters."

 Most Web3 gaming projects make the same fundamental mistake: they lead with blockchain technology and financial incentives rather than compelling gameplay.
 They're selling infrastructure, tokens, and economic mechanisms to people who just want to play games.